-In 2019, Facebook’s Oculus will launch the Oculus Quest, a standalone 6DoF virtual reality (VR) headset for consumers.
-With its lack of wires, lower price point, and six-degrees-of-freedom controllers, the Oculus Quest is seen by many as the next step immersive gaming and experiences.
+In 2019, Facebook’s Oculus launched the Oculus Quest, a standalone 6DoF virtual reality (VR) headset for consumers.
+With its lack of wires, lower price point, and six-degrees-of-freedom controllers, the Oculus Quest is seen by many as the next step in immersive gaming and experiences.

 But what’s the Oculus Quest and its features?
 What will the headset be capable of?
 Is it worth it to buy the Oculus Quest, compared to other headsets?
 And does the Oculus Quest represent the future of VR?